WFFF-TV: News operation

 On August 18, 2008, WFFF-TV began airing a two-hour weekday morning show called Fox 44 Local News This Morning.
 Included in the launch were local news and weather cut-ins on WVNY during its airing of Good Morning America.
-This occurs at :25 and :55 past the hour, in which at those times the two stations simulcast each other.
+This occurs at 25 and 55 minutes past the hour, in which at those times the two stations simulcast each other.
 Eventually, an additional hour of the broadcast starting at 6 was added to WVNY and is known as ABC 22 This Morning.
 That station has since expanded it to a traditional two-hour newscast.
 At some point in time, WVNY added nightly broadcasts at 6 and 11 becoming more of a big three affiliate offering local news competing with WCAX-TV and WPTZ even though WFFF-TV produces the broadcasts, since WFFF-TV is legally the senior partner in the duopoly.
 All newscasts seen on that station were formerly known as ABC 22 News, but are now known as Local 22 News, as has been the theme on many Nexstar stations as of late.

 Due to the relatively new status of the news department, there is a Vermont focus in coverage.
 During weather forecast segments, WFFF-TV uses live NOAA National Weather Service radar data from three regional sites.
 It is presented on-screen in a system known as "Sky Tracker HD Triple Doppler".
-Weather forecasts from WFFF-TV can be heard on WSNO (1450 AM), WMOO (92.1 FM), WDOT (95.7 FM), WWFY (100.9 FM), WCPV (101.3 FM), WEXP (101.5 FM)/WTHK (100.7 FM), WRFK (107.1 FM), WCFR (1480 AM / 106.5 FM), WEZF (92.9 FM), and WVTK (92.1 FM).
+Weather forecasts from WFFF-TV can be heard on WSNO (1450 AM), WMOO (92.1 FM), WDOT (95.7 FM), WWFY (100.9 FM), WCPV (101.3 FM), WMUD (101.5 FM), WTHK (100.7 FM), WRFK (107.1 FM), WCFR (1480 AM / 106.5 FM), WEZF (92.9 FM), and WVTK (92.1 FM).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WFFF-TV shut down its analog signal, over UHF channel 44, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 43.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 44.
+WFFF-TV shut down its analog signal, over UHF channel 44, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 43, using virtual channel 44.

-As a part of the repacking process following the 2016–2017 FCC incentive auction, WFFF-TV relocated to UHF channel 16 on July 3, 2020, using PSIP to display its virtual channel number as 44.
+As a part of the repacking process following the 2016–2017 FCC incentive auction, WFFF-TV relocated to UHF channel 16 on July 3, 2020.